 After a brief interim joint presidency with Pietro Mezzaroma, Franco Sensi became the sole owner of the club.
 The new president, a great Roma fan, appointed the local coach Carlo Mazzone and invested in big name players such as Abel Balbo and Daniel Fonseca during his early years.

 After experimenting for one season with Carlos Bianchi, Sensi put Roma in the hands of Zdenek Zeman, a coach reknown for being a tactical innovator.
-Under his stewardship, Roma bought great players such as Cafu, Vincent Candela, Damiano Tommasi and Marco Delvecchio whilst local hero Francesco Totti was entrusted with the captain’s armband.
+Under his stewardship, Roma bought great players such as Cafu, Vincent Candela, Damiano Tommasi and Marco Delvecchio - whilst local hero Totti was soon entrusted with the captain’s armband.

 A third Scudetto

 Capello stayed with Roma for three more seasons before moving to Juventus, Roma's historical rival.
 Cesare Prandelli, famous for overachieving with Parma, took his place as coach.
 However, serious family issues meant he was forced to resign before being replaced by former striker Rudi Voeller.

-A glorious 8th Coppa Italia
+A glorious eighth Coppa Italia

 In the summer of 2005, Luciano Spalletti arrived as coach and promised a new beginning for Roma.
-In his first year, the team set a new record with 11 consecutive victories in Serie A and ended upp qualifying for the 2006-07 Champions League after both Juventus and AC Milan were punished for the ‘Calciopoli’ scandal.
+In his first year, the team set a new record with 11 consecutive victories in Serie A and ended up qualifying for the 2006-07 Champions League - after both Juventus and AC Milan were punished for the ‘Calciopoli’ scandal.

-The 2006-07 season began in the worst possible way with a 3-4 defeat to Inter in the final of the Italian Super Cup but ended with another Serie A second place finish, a spirited run to the final eight in the Champions League and a glorious 8th Coppa Italia success, this time against champions Inter.
+The 2006-07 season began in the worst possible way with a 3-4 defeat to Inter in the final of the Italian Super Cup but ended with another Serie A second place finish, a spirited run to the final eight in the Champions League and a glorious eighth Coppa Italia success, this time against champions Inter.

 More cup success for Roma

 In the league, Totti and his teammates battled valiantly against Inter to win a fourth Scudetto but it wasn’t to be.
 Again Roma had to settle for the Coppa Italia, a record ninth success in the tournament.
 There was sad news before the start of the 2008-09 season with the loss of President Franco Sensi.

-Another European Campaign
+Another European campaign

-Roma felt the shock of losing Franco Sensi and despite perfect technical conditions did not manage to achieve the same successes as the previous year, ending 7th place in Serie A and exiting in the quarter finals of Coppa Italia against Inter.
+Roma felt the shock of losing Franco Sensi and despite strong foundations did not manage to achieve the same successes as the previous year, ending 7th in Serie A and exiting in the quarter finals of Coppa Italia against Inter.

 Early into the start of the 2009-10 season, Claudio Ranieri arrived as coach to replace Spalletti and the Roman coach came close to winning the club’s fourth Scudetto during an incredible debut season.

-The New Era
+The Pallotta Era

-The summer of 2011 signaled the end of Sensi’s era and the beginning of a new and ambitious chapter in the club’s history thanks to the arrival of the new American owners, guided by James Pallotta and with Thomas DiBenedetto appointed as President.
+The summer of 2011 signaled the end of Sensi’s era and the beginning of a new and ambitious chapter in the club’s history - thanks to the arrival of the new American owners, guided by James Pallotta and with Thomas DiBenedetto appointed as President.

 The Czech coach's second spell at the club was short-lived, however, as he was relieved of his duties in early February 2013 with the team underachieving in the league.

-On June 12, 2013 Rudi Garcia was named the new Giallorossi coach - the first Frenchman to sit in the Roma dugout.
+On 12 June 2013 Rudi Garcia was named the new Giallorossi coach - the first Frenchman to sit in the Roma dugout.
 Garcia immediately struck the right note with players and fans, guiding the Giallorossi to 10 straight Serie A victories during a brilliant debut season that ended with second place and qualification to the Champions League group stage.